sCrypt-Inc/scryptlib/README.md

 ```

 ## Contracts with State
 sCrypt offers [stateful contracts](https://scryptdoc.readthedocs.io/en/latest/state.html#stateful-contract).
-Declare any property that is part of the state with a decorator `@state` in sCrypt contract, for example:
+Declare any property that is part of the state with a decorator `@state` in a contract, for example:
 ```typescript
 contract Counter {
     @state